 Three Day Workshop | 21 CEs for Oregon LMTs

-This class is now full – email to be on the waiting list.
+Workshop is now full – email to be on the waiting list.
+If we have enough interest, we’ll look at a second date.

 Cupping is an age old bodywork technique where glass, plastic, bamboo, or silicone cups are attached to the skin by negative pressure.
 Once attached, a cup can be left in place to do its work, or repeatedly attached and removed.
 Cups can be moved along the surface of the skin – gently lifting the tissue as it travels; or the body can be moved – actively or passively – underneath the cup.